yilkalargaw/geezify-lua/README.md

 # Geezify-Lua

 geezifylua is a luarock(i.e. package for the lua language) that converts geez-script numbers to arabic and viceversa.
+You could read more about the number system at [https://www.geez.org](https://www.geez.org/Numerals/)

 ## Installation